llotosl/onlysubs/README.md

 This project is analog of Onlyfans or Boosty.
 This is service with subscription management where authors can publish content for their subscribers.

 # TODO:
+ - [ ] Add pre-commit config with isort, ruff, black etc.
+ - [ ] Add unit and integration tests.
+ - [ ] Add docker support.
+ - [ ] Add SQLAlchemy support.
  - [ ] Realize MVP.
- - [ ] Add SQLAlchemy support.
- - [ ] Add docker support.
  - [ ] Add CI/CD.
  - [ ] Add Grafana Loki.
  - [ ] Add message broker for background tasks.
- - [ ] Add pre-commit config with isort, ruff, black etc.